intel/llvm/sycl/doc/design/CompileTimeProperties.md

 * `[[__sycl_detail__::add_ir_attributes_function()]]`
 * `[[__sycl_detail__::add_ir_annotations_member()]]`

+and a sycl builtin function:
+* `__builtin_intel_sycl_ptr_annotation`

-All of these attributes take a parameter list with the same format.
+All of these attributes and builtin take a parameter list with the same format.
 There are always an even number of parameters, where the first half are the property names and the second half are the property values.
 (This assumes that the initial optional parameter is not passed.
 See below for a description of this